 PMA2020 uses a two-stage cluster design with typically urban-rural and major regions as the strata.
 A sample of enumeration areas (EAs) are generally drawn from a master sampling frame covered, usually provided by the national statistical agency in each country.
-Ahead of data collection, households, health service delivery points (SDPs) and key landmarks in each EA are listed and mapped by resident enumerators.
+Ahead of data collection, households, health service delivery points (SDPs), and key landmarks in each EA are listed and mapped by resident data collectors.
 For each EA, a nationally representative sample of households and SDPs are systemically selected.
 The survey aims to include a sample size that would allow analysts to obtain a national estimate for all indicators, including calculating the modern contraceptive prevalence rate (mCPR) with a margin of error of ±3 percentage points.
-The target sample takes into account an expected number of eligible women per household and non-response rates.
+The target sample considers an expected number of eligible women per household and non-response rates.
 All resident eligible females are contacted and consented for interviews.
-Up to 3 SDPs within the EA are also selected for interviews, along with the public health posts, district hospitals and private health facilities serving the EA.
+Up to three SDPs within the EA are also selected for interviews, along with the public health posts, district hospitals and private health facilities serving the EA.

-Data collection is conducted bi-annually in the first two years of the program and annually for each subsequent year.
+Data collection is conducted bi-annually in the first two years in each country and annually thereafter.